IngridKJ/mpsa_newmark/README.md

 ### Convergence analysis of MPSA-Newmark with absorbing boundaries
 Convergence of the solution is performed in a quasi-1D setting.
 We have performed a convergence analysis with successive refinemenet in both space and time.
-The script also renders a convergence plot of the results:
+The script generates a file with displacement and traction errors, and a convergence plot of the
+results:
   * [runscript_space_time_convergence_absorbing_boundaries](./convergence_analysis/runscript_space_time_convergence_absorbing_boundaries.py)